ttetrafon/practice/unreal engine/coding.md

 - A function can be created within any blueprint, as a set of blueprints that will be reused.
 - Functions can have a number of inputs, any number of blueprints to execute, and outputs.
+- A function without any execution pins in its body can be marked as **pure**.
+When used, this function won't feature input & output execution pins at all.
+- Marking a function with **call in editor = true** shows a button in the details of an actor implementing the function, which can be pressed in the editor to invoke its functionality.

 #### Blueprint Macros

 - Macros are like functions but can never be called from outside the specific blueprint.
+- A macro does not come with input/output execution nodes by default, but any number of these can be defined in it.

 #### Variables